-- Precautionary seasonal restrictions on dredging to prevent real or anticipated impacts to spawning fish, avian or macroinvertebrate species is not considered to be a cause for impairment; - 2) Local restrictions due to local detrimental effects of the dredging operation (increased turbidity, noise, channel restrictions, etc.) are not considered to be a cause for impairment; and - 3) If open lake disposal is restricted solely due to volume, this beneficial use would not be considered to be impaired.
+- Precautionary seasonal restrictions on dredging to prevent real or anticipated impacts to spawning fish, avian or macroinvertebrate species is not considered to be a cause for impairment; - 2) Local restrictions due to local detrimental effects of the dredging operation (increased turbidity, noise, channel restrictions, etc.) are not considered to be a cause for impairment for this BUI; and - 3) If sediment reuse or disposal is restricted solely due to volume, this beneficial use would not be considered to be impaired.